graphile/crystal/examples/forum/tutorial.md

 create schema forum_example_private;
 ```

-You could create more, or less schemas.
-It is all up to you and how you want to structure your database.
+You could create more or less schemas, it is all up to you and how you want to structure your database.
 We decided to create two schemas.
-One of which, `forum_example`, is meant to be data users can see.
-Theoretically we could have a user log in directly to our Postgres database (as a user with less power than our superuser of course), and only be able to create, read, update, and delete data for their user with SQL.
+One of which, `forum_example`, is meant to hold data users can see, whereas `forum_example_private` will never be directly accessible to users.

+Theoretically we want a user to be able to log in directly to our Postgres database, and only be able to create, read, update, and delete data for their user all within SQL.
 This is a mindshift from how we traditionally use a SQL database.
-Normally, we assume whoever is querying the database has full visibility into the system.
+Normally, we assume whoever is querying the database has full visibility into the system as the only one with database access is our application.
 In this tutorial, we want to restrict access at the database level.
 Don’t worry though!
 Postgres is very secure about this, users will have no more permissions then that which you explicitly grant.

-Our `forum_example_private` schema is one we never want users to have access to.
-We will put emails, passwords, and some utility functions in this schema that the orginary user should not be able to access.

-The reason we have two schemas instead of restricting access to users’ password hashes is twofold.
-The first reason is that it is much clearer to developers that they should protect data in the `forum_example_private` schema, a mental trick.
-Second is that we tell PostGraphQL which objects in the database to expose at the schema level.
-So we can tell PostGraphQL to expose `forum_example`, and therefore we do not expose the passwords we may store in `forum_example_private`.

-## Person Table
+### Person Table
-Now we are going to create the tables in our database that will correspond to our users.
+Now we are going to create the tables in our database which will correspond to our users.
 We will do this by running the Postgres [`CREATE TABLE`](https://www.postgresql.org/docs/current/static/sql-createtable.html) command.
-Here is the definition for our person table, we will break it down afterwards:
+Here is the definition for our person table:

 ```sql
 create table forum_example.person (